Esther’s PantryEsther's Pantry provides food and personal care items to low-income people living with HIV/AIDS.

 Thursday 2:00 - 5:00

 HIV/AIDS diagnosis and monthly income of less than $1815 (185% of the federal poverty guidelines) for a household of one person.
 Add $641 for each additional person in household.

 Much of the food we receive at Esther’s Pantry comes from community food drives.
 Donations dropped of at one of our sites go directly to individuals and families in our community who are living with HIV/AIDS.
 Our clients visit Esther’s Pantry monthly to receive supplemental food.

 Esther’s Pantry was founded in 1985 to provide financially challenged individuals living with HIV/AIDS access to food and personal care items.
 The pantry was named in memory of Chester "Esther" Brinker, one of the first people in Portland to die of complications from AIDS.

-For over 25 years Esther’s has provided food and personal care items to thousands of people diagnosed with HIV/AIDS.
-Our House recognizes the need to provide this food bank service and is fully committed to ensuring the continuation of the pantry.
-The Pantry serves approximately 200 clients a month with groceries, personal care items and pet food.
+For over 29 years Esther’s has provided food and personal care items to thousands of people diagnosed with HIV/AIDS.
+The Pantry serves over 200 clients a month with groceries, personal care items and pet food.

 To donate food, become a volunteer, or for services, call 503-349-4699.

 The space for Esther's Pantry in Milwaukie is generously donated by Providence Health and Services.